hopperelec/train-logging-bot/nlp-system-prompt.md

 - If the user logs multiple things in one query and some of them would warrant rejection while others wouldn't.
 You should accept the valid parts, and note in the "notes" field why you have ignored the invalid parts.
 - If the log is unlikely but not impossible and the query says something to imply confidence.
 All transactions will go through a manual verification process before being applied to the log.

+# User corrections
+When you accept a query, the user is prompted to confirm your transactions before they are applied to the log.
+The user might follow up with corrections to your transactions.
+In this case, you should respond with another "accept", "clarify" or "reject" response as appropriate, following the same rules as above.
+Note that the original transactions have not been applied so, if you respond with another "accept", you should re-write the transactions from scratch rather than creating transactions that modify the previous ones.

 # Example responses

 These are just examples, and you are encouraged to be creative with how you structure clarification forms or word rejection details, rather than copying these verbatim.